-Appendix VIII Internal College Moderation Form
+Appendix V - Internal / Cross College Moderation Form

-Internal moderation is a process separate from that of marking and provides assurance of the quality of marking and feedback.
-The process of internal moderation involves checking that the marks have been awarded fairly and consistently and in accordance with the grading criteria/marking scheme.
+Internal and cross college moderation is a process separate from marking and provides assurance relating to the quality of marking and feedback.
+The process of internal and cross college moderation involves checking that the marks have been awarded fairly and consistently and in accordance with the grading criteria/marking scheme.
 The process also provides the opportunity to reflect on and refine assessment and feedback practices.
 Moderation must take account of the marks awarded to the full set of assessed work for the task, module or programme, in the context of the academic standards for the award.
 It is, therefore, not about making changes to an individual student's marks.
 Moderators must select a minimum sample size that is equal to the square root of the total number of items, but not fewer than five (5), selecting work from across the range of grades awarded.
 If there are fewer than five (5) items of assessment, then all items will be reviewed.
+All scripts (exams and coursework) for those students gaining 39% overall (i.e. a bare fail) shall be moderated to check that an overall pass shall be granted or not.
 Where there is more than one marker, the sample must include at least three (3) items from each marker.

-Module Leader:
+Module Leader: Module Code:

-Module Title: Module Code:
+Module Title:

-College (Please tick) HRC NHC ΟΑΚ WHC
+College students are sele cted from: (please circle) HRC NHC O AK WHC

-Type of Script: (pleas e tick) Exam Pape r Coursewo rk Assignment and No.
+Type of Script: (please tick <) Exam Paper Co ursework Assign ment and No.

-Total number of scrip ots: Numb er of Scripts s Moderated:
+Total number of scripts in n college cohort: N No. of Scripts Inte rnally Mod derated/Cross College moderated: 1

-Markers Name(s) Moderator Name:
+Markers Name(s): lı lı nternal Moderato r name:

+C Cross College Mo derator na ame:

-Students (Please add l rows as appropriate)
+Students (Please add row s as appropriate)

-Number Numeric Grade (prior to moderation) Numbe r Numeric grade (prior to moderation)
+UH Student ID Numeric Grade (prior to moderation) UH Student ID Numeric grade (prior to moderation)

 1. 6.

 2. 7.

 3. 8.

 4. 9.

 5. 10.

-OUTCOME OF INTERNAL COLLEGE MODERATION - Please note outcomes below (i- v) are in accordance with AS 12 5.5.7 page 9 refers.
-Please tick those that apply Comments i) No Action is Required (the marking is found to be fair and consistent, requiring no change to either the marks or the feedback provided to students). ii) The marking is consistent but too harsh or too generous, requiring all relevant marks to be adjusted up or down following consultation with the relevant marker(s).
-NB Where grades are changed the changes must be made transparent in this moderation report. iii)There are significant inconsistencies in marking, requiring a re-mark of all work following consultation with relevant marker(s).
-NB Where grades are changed the changes must be made transparent in this moderation report. iv) The quality of the feedback provided by one or more markers require improvement.
-NB Where feedback is amended the changes must be made transparent in this moderation report. v) The feedback provided by one or more markers require greater consistency.
-NB Where feedback is amended the changes must be made transparent in this moderation report.
-Moderator Signature: Where actions have been required and have been co form should be returned to the moderator to complete - d work and the moderator Actions required have now been satisfactorily Co Yes mpleted (Please tic No k) Comments Moderator Signature: Date:
+OUTCOME OF MODERATION (please tick and comment where appropriate) Internal Moderator Comments Cross C College Moderator Comments

+i) No Action is Required

+(the marking is fair and consistent,

+requiring no change to either the marks or

+the feedback provided to students).

+ii) The marking is consistent but too

+harsh or too generous, requiring all

+relevant marks to be adjusted up or down

+following consultation with the relevant

+marker(s).

+iii)There are significant inconsistencies

+in marking, requiring a re-mark of all work

+following consultation with relevant

+marker(s).

+marker(3).

+iv) The quality of the feedback provided

+by one or more markers requires

+improvement.

+improvement.

+\

+v) The feedback provided by one or

+more markers requires greater

+consistency.

+Internal Moderator signature: Date:

+Cross College Moderator signature: Date:

+Important: Where actions have been required and have been completed, the marked work and the moderator form should be returned to the internal / cross college moderator to complete the relevant box below.